-Osteocartilaginous choristoma is a well-defined swelling containing both osseous and cartilaginous tissues.
+Osteocartilaginous choristoma is a well-defined swelling containing both osseous and cartilaginous tissues4.
 In the oral cavity, it is extremely rare with only nine cases reported in the English-language literature.
 At this site, these lesions especially involve the dorsum of the tongue in women from the 5th decade of life4.
 Etiology remains uncertain5 and

-\Corresponding author: Dr. Mukta Pujani, MD Pathology, ESIC Medical College Faridabad, Haryana, India. drmuktapujani@gmail.com Received: 28 November 2023 Accepted: 16 August 2024 Epub Ahead of Print: 22 November 2024 Published: \\\ DOI: 10.25259/ANAMS-2023-8-14-(1018) literature.
-At this site, these lesions especially involve the dorsum of the tongue in women from the 5th decade of life.
-Etiology remains uncertain and histopathology is characterized by a mass of osseous and cartilaginous tissues.
-Management is based on complete surgical resection
+Corresponding author: Dr. Mukta Pujani, MD Pathology, ESIC Medical College Faridabad, Haryana, India. drmuktapujani@gmail.com Received: 28 November 2023 Accepted: 16 August 2024 Epub Ahead of Print: 22 November 2024 Published: 31 December 2024 DOI: 10.25259/ANAMS-2023-8-14-(1018)